nvsnkv/dns-override/README.md

 dns-override
 ============

-DNS Override is a simple chrome extension, which allows you to override domain names directly in the page
+DNS Overrider is a simple chrome extension, which allows you to override domain names directly in the page